Olympiapark Berlin: Post–World War II and Cold War era (1949–1989)

+The West German football championship final was held at the Olympic Stadium six times between 1950 and 1962, before the introduction of the Bundesliga.

 The Olympic Plaza had a giant antenna built in 1951 that transmitted signals for transistor radios in Berlin.

 In 1956 the Olympic Bell was unburied, but only so that it could serve as a practice target for anti-tank ammunition.

 The Bell Tower was rebuilt from 1960 and 1962 according to Werner March's original blueprints.
-This came as the result of efforts by Werner March, amongst others, to rebuild the bell tower.
+This came as the result of efforts by Werner March, among others, to rebuild the bell tower.
 This tower is almost one meter taller than the original one in height.
-During the reconstruction of the bell tower, the “Langemarckhalle”, as it had been destroyed when the tower was demolished.
-The Olympic Bell Tower has since become a popular tourist site, providing panoramic views of Berlin, of Berlin, Spandau the Havel Valley, Potsdam, Nauen and Hennigsdorf.
+During the reconstruction of the bell tower, the "Langemarckhalle", as it had been destroyed when the tower was demolished.
+The Olympic Bell Tower has since become a popular tourist site, providing panoramic views of Berlin, of Berlin, Spandau the Havel valley, Potsdam, Nauen and Hennigsdorf.
 The Olympic Bell has been placed outside the Olympic Stadium to serve as a memorial.
 The Bell Tower contains a replica of the original Olympic Bell instead.

-Inside the Olympic Stadium, “Führerloge” on the Honorary Stand was decreased in height by a meter to eliminate the visual effect it historically possessed, and to assist in “de-nazi-fying” the stadium.
+Inside the Olympic Stadium, "Führerloge" on the Honorary Stand was decreased in height by a meter to eliminate the visual effect it historically possessed, and to assist in "de-nazi-fying" the stadium.

-August 24, 1963 Hertha BSC played their first match at the Olympic Stadium, moving to the venue after joining the Bundesliga.
-The match was a 1–1 tie against FC Nürnberg.
-In 1965, the German Football Association found Hertha BSC guilty of bribery and relegated them to the Regional Leagues.
+On 24 August 1963 Hertha BSC played their first regular match at the Olympic Stadium, moving to the venue after joining the Bundesliga.
+The match was a 1–1 tie against 1.
+FC Nürnberg.
+In 1965, the German Football Association found Hertha BSC guilty of bribery and relegated them to the Regionalliga Berlin.
 Hertha had illegally bribed several football players in an attempt to add them to the team, following their disinterest in playing in Berlin because of recent construction the Berlin Wall in 1961.
-Hertha moved out of the Olympic Stadium, and back into their old home at the “Plumpe”, until rejoining the first division in 1968.
-In 1971, Hertha BSC sold off the “Plumpe”.
+Hertha moved out of the Olympic Stadium, and back into their old home at the "Plumpe", until rejoining the first division in 1968.
+In 1971, Hertha BSC sold off the "Plumpe".
+Other teams have also used the Olympic Stadium, like Tasmania, Tennis Borussia and Blau-Weiß 90 when they played in the Bundesliga.

-In 1966, the former “Reichssportfeld” was placed under the “Monument Conservation of West Berlin”.
+In 1966, the former "Reichssportfeld" was placed under the "Monument Conservation of West Berlin".
 In November 1966, a new floodlight system was installed at the Olympic Stadium.